rails/rails/guides/source/getting_started.md

 If you run `rails routes`, you'll see that it has defined routes for all the standard RESTful actions.
-The meaning of the prefix column (and other columns) will be seen later, but for now notice that Rails has inferred the singular form `article` and makes meaningful use of the distinction.
+The meaning of the prefix column (and other columns) will be seen later, but for now, notice that Rails has inferred the singular form `article` and makes meaningful use of the distinction.

 ```bash